DynamoDB, without

 Tested against the real thing

-572 conformance tests, validated against real DynamoDB on AWS.
-Every emulator gets the same suite.
+699 conformance tests, run against real DynamoDB on AWS.
+Every emulator gets the same suite, scored the same way.

 Conformance suite: nubo-db/dynamodb-conformance